percona/pmm-doc/docs/using/platform/security-threat-tool.md

 # Security Threat Tool

+The Security Threat Tool runs regular checks against connected databases, alerting you if any servers pose a potential security threat.

 ---

 [TOC]

 ---

-The Security Threat Tool runs regular checks against connected databases, alerting you if any servers pose a potential security threat.
+All checks run on the PMM Client side.
+Results are sent to PMM Server where a summary count is shown in the *Failed security checks* panel on the *Home Dashboard*, with details in the *PMM Database Checks* dashboard.

-The checks are automatically downloaded from Percona Enterprise Platform and run every 24 hours.
+Checks are automatically downloaded from Percona Enterprise Platform and run every 24 hours.
 (This period is not configurable.)

-They run on the PMM Client side with the results passed to PMM Server for display in the *Failed security checks* summary dashboard and the *PMM Database Checks* details dashboard.

-**Check results data *always* remains on the PMM Server, and is not to be confused with anonymous data sent for Telemetry purposes.**
+**Check results data *always* remains on the PMM Server.** It is not related to anonymous data sent for Telemetry purposes.

-## How to enable

-The Security Threat Tool is disabled by default.
-Enable it in [*PMM Settings-->Advanced Settings*](../../how-to/configure.md#advanced-settings).

-**After activating the Security Threat Tool, you must wait 24 hours for data to appear in the dashboard.**

-## Where to see the results

-On the PMM home page, the *Failed security checks* panel shows the number of failed checks classed as critical (red), major (amber), and trivial (blue).
+The PMM *Home Dashboard* shows the number of failed checks classed as critical (red), major (amber), and trivial (blue).

 ![Failed security checks panel](../../_images/PMM_Home_Dashboard_Panels_Failed_Security_Checks.jpg)